ttarabbia/360-Neurohealth-LogSeq/pages/Epley manuever.md

 - Prior to performing canalith repositioning maneuvers, provide patient education:
-	- explaining anatomy/physiology of BPPV with a picture of the inner ear,
+	- Explain anatomy/physiology of BPPV with a picture of the inner ear -
 - **Left epley maneuver:** ![Epley Maneuver Left Flow Diagram.pdf](../assets/Epley_Maneuver_Left_Flow_Diagram_1639693855006_0.pdf)
 	- 1. Start patient in long sitting on mat with head turned 45° toward affected (left) side.
 	  2. Keeping head turned to the left, rapidly bring patient backward to lie onto mat until their head is extended 20-30˚.
 Watch for nystagmus.
 Hold in position for at least 10-30 seconds. **(patient will experience brief symptoms of vertigo in this position)**